Implicit Hypothesis Testing and Divergence Preservation in Neural Network Representations: Experimental Results

 \subsection{$n > 1$ case: Majority Voting Classification}

-As argued before, Stein's lemma only characterizes the $n \to \infty $ regime, where many i.i.d samples are tested simultaneously.
+As argued before, Stein's lemma only characterizes the $n \to \infty $ regime, where many i.i.d samples are available at inference time.
 However, typical neural networks operate at $n=1$; because only a single input sample is processed for classification.
 To understand the effect of $n > 1$ samples being available at inference, we conduct the following experiment: